PairedSales/FloorTrace-Public/GITHUB_RELEASE_DESCRIPTION.md

 ## 🎉 First Alpha Release

-This is the first public alpha release of FloorTrace - a professional-grade Windows application for calculating the area of real estate floor plan sketches using advanced computer vision algorithms.
+This is the first public alpha release of FloorTrace - a Windows application that automatically calculates the square footage of hand-drawn floor plan sketches using advanced computer vision algorithms.

 ## ⚠️ Alpha Software Disclaimer